ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 Note also the use of the same phone number across different services.
 For example, WhatsApp shares phone numbers and other information with Meta Company outside of the European Union [^6].
-What does this mean in the context of social graphs and the accuracy of possible behaviour modelling?
+What does this mean in the context of social graphs and the accuracy of possible behaviour and knowledge modelling?

 **Write one paragraph of your thoughts.**